BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/3_DeployWACVM.md

 15. Accept the license terms.
 Click **Next**.
 Select "Custom: Install Windows only (advanced)" and then Next.
 It will take around 10 minutes for the VM to boot.
 After that, please insert the lab credentials **ArcPassword123!!** and your VM is ready to go!

-16. Once the virtual machine is up and running try to login!
+16. Once the virtual machine is up and running try to log in!

     If everything went well your Windows Server should now receive a proper IPv4 Address.

 <!--
-> **``NOTE``** You will notice that the VM did not received a proper IPv4 address from the DHCP server.
-If you want to fix this you can open the VM001 settings page and under Networking you can change the VLAN ID from 2 to 200.
+> **``NOTE``** You will notice that the VM did not receive a proper IPv4 address from the DHCP server.
+If you want to fix this you can open the VM001 settings page and under Networking, you can change the VLAN ID from 2 to 200.

 ![Create VM](./media/vm001-vlan200.png "Create VM on Azure Stack HCI 22H2")

 -->

-You just finalized the installation of a new Window Server 2022 VM on your Azure Stack HCI Cluster.
+You just finalized the installation of a new Windows Server 2022 VM on your Azure Stack HCI Cluster.
 Please proceed to the next Task.

 Task 4: Deploy an Ubuntu Server 22.04 virtual machine
 -----
-In this step, you will deploy an Ubuntu Server 22.04 virtual machine via Windows Admin Center.
+In this step, you will deploy an Ubuntu Server 22.04 virtual machine via the Windows Admin Center.

 1. Once logged into the **Windows Admin Center** on the **AdminCenter** VM, click on cluster, **hciboxcluster.jumpstart.local**